West Nickel Mines School shooting: Aftermath

 After the police entered the schoolhouse, all of the wounded girls were taken to hospitals.
 Two had died in the school house, one was pronounced dead on arrival at Lancaster General Hospital, and two sisters survived until the early hours of October 3 when their life support was ended.
-The surviving victims of the attack were taken to Lancaster General Hospital, stabilized, then transferred to hospitals with pediatric trauma care.
-Three children were admitted to Penn State Children's Hospital, four to Children's Hospital of Philadelphia and one to Christiana Hospital in Newark, Delaware, reported a state police spokesman.
-One child was initially transported to the Reading Hospital and Medical Center via helicopter, and then transported to the Children's Hospital of Philadelphia after being stabilized.
+The surviving victims of the attack were taken to Lancaster General Hospital, stabilized, and then transferred to hospitals with pediatric trauma care.
+Three children were admitted to Penn State Children's Hospital, four to Children's Hospital of Philadelphia, and one to Christiana Hospital in Newark, Delaware, reported a state police spokesman.
+One child was initially transported to the Reading Hospital and Medical Center via helicopter and then transported to the Children's Hospital of Philadelphia after being stabilized.
 Reports stated that three of the girls were shot "execution-style" in the back of the head, with one dying in the arms of a trooper.

 The ages of the victims ranged from six to thirteen.
 According to The Washington Post, police and coroner accounts of the children's wounds differed dramatically; Pennsylvania State Police Commissioner Jeffrey B. Miller said Roberts shot his victims in the head at close range, with 17 or 18 shots fired in all, including the one he used to take his own life as police stormed into the school by breaking through the window glass.
-Janice Ballenger, deputy coroner in Lancaster County, Pennsylvania, counted at least a dozen shotgun pellet inflicted wounds in one child alone before asking a colleague to take over and continue for her.
+Janice Ballenger, a deputy coroner in Lancaster County, Pennsylvania, counted at least a dozen shotgun pellet-inflicted wounds in one child alone before asking a colleague to take over and continue for her.

-Inside the school, Ballenger said, "there was not one desk, not one chair, in the whole schoolroom that was not splattered with either blood or glass.
-There were bullet holes everywhere, everywhere."
+Inside the school, Ballenger said, "There was not one desk, not one chair, in the whole schoolroom that was not splattered with either blood or glass.
+There were bullet holes everywhere, everywhere".
 As a result of their actions, State Police Commissioner Jeffrey B. Miller presented the State Police Medal of Honor to ten Pennsylvania State Troopers in appreciation for their efforts to assist the victims.
 Local police officers and emergency personnel were presented commendations by the Bart Township Fire Company.